ZackWilde27/VulkanGameEngine/GameDocs.md

 <br>

-### SpawnThing(position, rotation, scale, meshName, materials, shadowMap, isStatic, castsShadows, ID, luaScriptPath)
+### SpawnThing(position, rotation, scale, meshName, materials, shadowMapFilename, isStatic, castsShadows, ID, luaScriptPath)

 Spawns a thing, keep in mind it's a bit more expensive to do during GameTick and LevelBegin, as some things need to be re-made, like GPU buffers, and descriptor sets.
 Spawning it during GameBegin is basically free though, just make sure to do it after calling LoadLevelFromFile